 How might this impact the church community and beyond?
-What difference could the arts make to this community and ways they could serve their wider community?
+What difference could the arts make to this

 UNDERSTANDING THE IMPACT

 Why do some Christians show their beliefs through biblical drama?

 Many Christians believe that God's Holy Spirit (the same spirit of God that is recorded in Genesis as hovering over creation), moves and motivates people to use their creative gifts for serving God through communicating the Gospel and building God's Kingdom.
 Some Christians also believe that artwork inspired by the Holy Spirit touches and transforms individual lives and whole communities.